 - Provide accurate descriptions of the work by community-based organizations – this requires centering the perspectives of organizations, their leaders, their members, and the political ecosystems they navigate.

-- Produce research that is accessible to the communities we are studying – this includes writing reports that are for the public.
+- Produce research accessible to the communities we are studying – this includes writing reports for the public.

 IV.
 Mobilizing Data for the Re-Distribution of Resources

-Our teams partnered with ASU’s Center for Latinos/as and American Politics Research and UCLA’s Latino Policy & Politics Institute to develop and implement the Inaugural Latino Data Hub Action Lab in Phoenix, Arizona.
-We are writing a public-facing report that spotlights organizations and leaders who work year-round to serve and advocate on behalf of Latinx and Latinx immigrant communities across Arizona – alongside and with other politically marginalized groups.
+Our team partnered with ASU’s Center for Latinos/as and American Politics Research and UCLA’s Latino Policy & Politics Institute to develop and implement the Inaugural Latino Data Hub Action Lab in Phoenix, Arizona.